 What is the role of traditional media?

-Can a man who wants to make an informed decision derive more benefits or harms by keeping abreast of digital media before the elections?
+Can a man who wants to make an informed decision derive more costs or benefits from keeping abreast of digital media before the elections?

-Until then, I might try to follow Baka Prase, to check if a subliminal message emerges - faster, stronger, better.
+Until then, I might try to follow Baka Prase (young Serbian youtube influencer), to check if a subliminal message emerges - faster, stronger, better (political slogan of the ruling party).

 This post has been inspired by the Wired magazine's article "The Influencer Election is Here" the chunks of which have been used here.